 Despite a whole lot of health and economic challenges in 2020, our portfolio companies did well with our product-led strategy.
 A retrospection only made us realize how much we have learned and accomplished this year.

 Despite a whole lot of health and economic challenges in 2020, our portfolio companies did well with our product-led strategy.
 A retrospection only made us realize how much we have learned and accomplished this year.
 We are super proud of what we have achieved and looking forward to another safe, healthy, innovative, and successful new year.
+Let's examine the many aspects of Product Led Growth in 2020 for Product10x.

 Product strategy pivots are necessary to capitalize on market opportunities when the Covid-19 situation ends or stabilized.